Australia international medical insurance and visa guide

 Whether you’re keeping to the more urban areas and beaches of Australia or venturing deep into the outback, there are precautions you can take to protect your travel investment as well as your health.
 Travel medical protection plans are important, especially when traveling in less-populated areas — the right plan will not only ensure access to health care but also provide support to help coordinate medical evacuation if necessary or help guide you to a care facility.
 SafeTrip International Travel Medical ensures you have medical insurance for a sudden illness or an unfortunate accident — particularly helpful if you’re in the wilderness and need extra help.

 If Australia is far from home, consider the SafeTrip International Travel Medical Plus plan which includes medical insurance as well as travel protection in case your vacation is interrupted or canceled due to health, emergency or other reasons.
-SafeTrip from UnitedHealthcare Global even offers specialized Extreme Sports Coverage, giving seasoned athletes and divers as well as first-time adventure travelers a backup plan should anything go wrong.
+SafeTrip from UnitedHealthcare Global even offers specialized Extreme Sports Coverage, giving seasoned athletes as well as first-time adventure travelers a backup plan should anything go wrong.

 *Policy availability varies.